 Options for alternative therapy include the use of herbal remedies, stress reduction techniques, guided imagery or acupuncture.
 A doctor will be able to determine which of these therapies will work well with a patient and their symptoms.

-It is important to see a doctor for recommended treatment and to prevent any complications of GERD.
+It is important to see a doctor for the recommended treatment and to prevent any complications of GERD.